Nevada Alternative Teacher Certification

 Clark County School District TeachVegas Alternative Routes to Licensure

-Schools with Programs for Alternate Certification in Nevada
+Schools with Alternative Certification Programs in Nevada

 Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelor’s degree outside of education and want to become a teacher.
 We recommend you request information from one or more of these specific programs: